I can recall quite vividly my first foray into the world of “anti-Mirpuri” racist dribble-dribble that still goes on in

 It’s definitely not a genteel class of people that own a coveted piece of real-estate ‘heaven’!

-When you think of Pakistan, you don’t think of ‘nobles’, fashion icons, or intellectuals of international fame.
-If Pakistan had any of these personalities, and they absolutely exist (Malala Yusuf, Imran Khan, Ayeesha Jalal, Muhammad Jibran Nasir, Salman Ahmad, Hassan Nissar, Najam Sethi, the late Salman Taseer, the late Asma Jahangir, the late Abdal Sattar Eidhi), they are either being harassed in Pakistan, or they’ve already packed their bags and left!
+When you think of Pakistan, you don’t think of ‘nobles’, fashion icons, human rights activists, reformers, or intellectuals of international fame.
+If Pakistan had any of these personalities, and they absolutely exist (Malala Yusuf, Imran Khan, Ayeesha Jalal, Muhammad Jibran Nasir, Salman Ahmad, Hassan Nissar, Najam Sethi, the late Salman Taseer, the late Asma Jahangir, the late Abdal Sattar Eidhi), they are either being harassed in Pakistan, or they’ve packed their bags and have already left!
 What does come to mind is poverty, corruption, instability, insurgency, and other negative ‘images’.
 I mean let’s face it, if you’re not from Pakistan, what are the chances of you holidaying there any time soon?
 Lots of destinations come to mind, Turkey, India, America, Britain, France, Spain, these are just a few, but you can bet your last dollar that Pakistan isn’t the first choice for seasoned globe trotters.